Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Januari 2025 14.21.57 UTC
+- WIB: Jumat, 17 Januari 2025 15.29.13 UTC
-- WITA: Jumat, 17 Januari 2025 15.21.57 UTC
+- WITA: Jumat, 17 Januari 2025 16.29.13 UTC
-- WIT: Jumat, 17 Januari 2025 16.21.57 UTC
+- WIT: Jumat, 17 Januari 2025 17.29.13 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: technology
+Kategori: funny